 One way to climb out of this hole is by creating a routine, NRP states.
 While you may not have to get up exactly when you did when you were going to the office, you should get up and go to bed at the same time every day to create some structure.

 The structure of your day should include working at the same time and eating at set times as well.
 As your body learns this schedule, you could have an easier time getting into your work routine, and you may increase your overall focus.

 And while you’re at it, schedule regular times to move your body, get fresh air, and drink plenty of water.
 This is all going to help you manage the lack of external structure.

 As you spend more of your time alone, critical social connections fade away, leaving many remote workers feeling lonely and depressed.

 If you’re experiencing this, it’s important to acknowledge it.
-Social connections are a vital part of the human experience — humans are wired for these connections.
+Social connections are a vital part of the human experience — humans are wired for these connections, according to Psychology Today.
 Some companies are using the increase in remote work to schedule virtual coffee breaks for coworkers to meet online and exchange ideas.

 Another way to increase your social life is to schedule your own meetups with friends and family.
 You could also find online groups that share the same interests as you — think book clubs, music groups, or even movie-watching gatherings.

 Whatever you do, it’s essential to understand that you aren’t weak or silly for missing connections in the office, even if you love to work remotely.
 Build these connections any way you can through your work and your personal life.

 Burnout is a serious work issue even for those working in a traditional office, but with remote work, the effect can be compounded.
 Many remote workers report feeling the need to work longer hours than their office counterparts to prove their worth.

 Remote workers also report feeling anxious about their work-life balance.
 Working remotely may make it difficult to turn off your work life, leading to burnout even sooner than office workers.